Celia Williamson

 Celia Williamson is an American University of Toledo Distinguished Professor of Social Work and Executive Director of the Human Trafficking and Social Justice Institute, as well as researcher and community advocate who seeks to combat domestic human trafficking and prostitution.
 She was named the 26th most influential social worker alive today.

 In 2022, Dr. Williamson became a member of the G100 serving as one of the global 100 women changing the world.
 She serves as the global wing against human trafficking.
 Williamson is the founder of the Second Chance program, the Lucas County Human Trafficking Coalition, Chaired the Research and Analysis State Trafficking Commission, and is a founding member and President of the Global Association of Human Trafficking Scholars.

 She has written extensively on issues of domestic minor sex trafficking and adult prostitution in the U.S.

 Biography

-Williamson received her bachelor's degree in Social Work from the University of Toledo, her master's degree in Social Work from Case Western Reserve University and her Ph.D. from Indiana University.
+Williamson received her bachelor's degree in Social Work from the University of Toledo, her master's degree in Social Work from Case Western Reserve University and her Ph.D. from Indiana University School of Social Work.